jimmyvcr/nssc1-team07/_sources/EX3.md

 ## Experiment with Mechanical Structures

-### Double-Pendulum
+### Double Pendulum with springs

-The Jupyter Notebook implentation for a Double-Pendulum can be found [HERE](mechsystem/mass_spring.ipynb).
+The Jupyter Notebook implementation for a regular Double-Pendulum using springs can be found [HERE](mechsystem/mass_spring.ipynb).

+### Double Pendulum with distance constraints

+The Jupyter Notebook implementation for a Double-Pendulum where springs are replaced by distance constraints can be found [HERE](mechsystem/double_pendulum.ipynb).

 ### The Double-Pendulum on a chain

-The Jupyter Notebook implentation for a Double-Pendulum with a chain can be found [HERE](mechsystem/mass_spring_chain.ipynb).
+The Jupyter Notebook implementation for a Double-Pendulum with a chain can be found [HERE](mechsystem/mass_spring_chain.ipynb).

 ### Complex Beam structures

-The Jupyter Notebook implentation for a more complex structure in the shape of a crane can be found [HERE](mechsystem/crane.ipynb).
+The Jupyter Notebook implementation for a more complex structure in the shape of a crane can be found [HERE](mechsystem/crane.ipynb).

-### Double Pendulum with springs

 ### Build a spinning top

+The Jupyter Notebook implementation containing the spinning top simulation can be found [HERE](mechsystem/spinning_top.ipynb).